farbodpm/TryToBrakeFilteringWalls/README.md

 and know you can add all vpns here and manage them. if U need piaz send me an email to share you some linkes.

 Good Luck

+#in windows you may have problem openning the 1089 port. got to Prefrences/ Inbound Settings and change the port to a a number bigger than 2000.
+I used 121222 and it worked for me.